55199789/approx_kSubmodular/README.md

-This is the code for paper [https://arxiv.org/abs/2101.07157]{"Maximizing Approximately k-Submodular Functions"} (by Leqian Zheng, Hau Chan, Grigorios Loukides, Minming Li, SDM 2021).
+This is the code for paper ["Maximizing Approximately k-Submodular Functions"](https://arxiv.org/abs/2101.07157) (by Leqian Zheng, Hau Chan, Grigorios Loukides, Minming Li, SDM 2021).

 There are two directories, each correspoding to one of the problems in our experimental evaluation section.